ministryofjustice/analytical-platform-aws-security/README.md

 ## Usage

 This Terraform repository would do the following:
-* Create an AWS Pipeline for deploying Terraform
+* Call AWS Pipeline module for deploying Terraform
 * Terraform would run and deploy AWS GuardDuty